 Writing about this bad Half-Life mod is a bummer, really.
 I don’t like being cynical that often, but there was a small amount of potential for this to be good, and it wouldn’t even get coverage in PC Gamer twenty years ago.
 I wrote about some damn fun mods over the years, like Counter-Life.

 There is another Half-Life mod I’ve been playing lately that’s damn good, similar in spirit to Counter-Life.
 I’ll probably write about that next.
-Grab your Berettas and painkillers.
+Grab your Berettas and painkillers, cause Max Payne is about to invade Black Mesa in Half-Payne.

-(NOTE: When I originally published this, the screenshots I took were accidentally using a field-of-view setting that was too “zoomed in” for 16:9 resolutions, presumably an oversight by Valve.
-The original screenshots were replaced with ones with correct FOV, though I didn’t get perfect one-to-one recreations.)
+When I originally published this, the screenshots I took were accidentally using a field-of-view setting that was too “zoomed in” for 16:9 resolutions, presumably as an oversight by Valve since Half-Life was made for 4:3 resolutions back in 1998.
+The original screenshots have since been replaced with ones with correct FOV.
+I regret this egregious error.